 and optimized use of antibiotics.

-- Enloe has several quality watch committees, including the Board of Trustees’ Committee on Quality; Infection Prevention & Control Committee; Performance Improvement & Patient Safety Plan (PIPS) Committee; Medication Safety Committee; Antibiotic Stewardship Committee; Surgical Care Improvement Program
+- Enloe has several quality watch committees, including the Board of Trustees’ Committee on Quality; Infection Prevention & Control Committee; Performance Improvement & Patient Safety (PIPS) Committee; Medication Error Reduction Committee; Antibiotic Stewardship Committee; and Surgical Care Improvement Program.

 Enloe Heart Program Quality Initiatives